 We cover extensively the topic of diet in the categories listed below and above in the main menu.
 Click any of these 3 and learn what we’ve learned from experts, holistic health practitioners, and natural healers regarding general health, diet, and specific recipes.

-Exercise and Fitness – Start Where You’re At, and Start Slow
+Exercise and Fitness – Start Where You’re At

 So, my best advice, no matter where you assess yourself to be at currently, is to start slow.
 If you haven’t done any kind of cardio exercising in a long time, start off by brisk walking.
 If you haven’t lifted weights for strength in years don’t start by lifting weights.
 Get resistance bands.
 Shirley and I used them for quite some time before we started lifting weights again even though we were into cross-fit training not too many years ago.

-The Right Mindset to Get Back in Shape at 50 Plus
+The Right Mindset for Learning How to Get Back in Shape at 50 Plus

 The idea is to just get your body moving every day.
 Wait, did he just say every day?
 Yes!
 More on that in a minute.
 You may not see tremendous physical results right away but don’t worry about that.
 As much as training your body, you need to train your brain too.
 You need your subconscious mind to get into working out.
 You want to get the ‘happy hormones’ flowing when you think about going for that brisk walk and/or doing a resistance band workout.
 If you do that your subconscious will take over and you’ll want to exercise more often, and do even more down the road when your body is ready for it.